Uberspace/takeout/README.md

 # Uberspace Takeout

-Import and export uberspaces to and from special .tar files.
+Import and export _uberspaces_ to and from special `.tar` files.

 ## Items

-Takeout is organized in TakeoutItems, which handle the import and export of a single topic. `Homedir` takes care of all files in the users home directory, `MySQLPassword` gets and sets the MySQL passwords.
+Takeout is organized in **TakeoutItems**, which handle the import and export of a single topic. `Homedir` takes care of all files in the users home directory, `MySQLPassword` gets and sets the MySQL passwords.

 Implementations can be found in `uberspace_takeout/items/{common,u6,u7}.py`.